If you’ve been in business for any length of time, you’ve likely heard of the term growth marketing.

 As the old saying goes, variety is the spice of life.
 Experiment with different types of content to see what works best.

-Long blog posts, shorts blog posts, listicles, infographics, white papers, ebooks, audio content, and video content all have their place.
+Long blog posts, short blog posts, listicles, infographics, white papers, ebooks, audio content, and video content all have their place.

 Look over your statistics to see what content is driving sales.
 Once you’ve identified a winning topic, cover it in various formats.